20 Fun Dating Activities For Parents With Kids

 Even if it’s just for an hour or two, pencil the date and times in and make sure to have it at least once a week to every other week depending on the family obligations.

 I know that sometimes when the cost of a babysitter is high or family or friends are not available to watch the kids, you can do “swap night” with another family( eg. trusted neighbor or friends).

 They can babysit while you hang out and vise versa.
 This keeps the cost of a sitter super low as well and the kids get to hang out with people they already know.
 What are your suggestions?

 Are you planning on doing any dating activities with your partner?
 What are your concerns?
 Let me know.
-Please feel free to share your own experiences or ask your questions or concerns in our FORUM section.
+Please feel free to share your own experiences or ask your questions or concerns.
 I will be happy to help you!